 Draw Like a Machine: Pop Art, 1952-1975 explores the innovative methods of draftsmanship pioneered by the leading practitioners associated with American Pop, one of the most significant art movements of the 20th century.
 During this time, artists experimented with images and processes borrowed from advertising and mass media to produce drawings that combine flawless technical polish with the handmade flourishes familiar to the medium.
 This exhibition brings together works that upend the traditionally assumed connection drawing has to the hand of the artist.

-This exhibition is generously supported by City of Houston through the Houston Arts Alliance.
+This exhibition is generously supported by Angela and William Cannady; Indigo Natural Resources; and the City of Houston through the Houston Arts Alliance